onsi/twilightBark/Readme.md

 ## `$.twilightBark.setTimeout` and `$.twilightBark.setInterval` ##

-If you do not set `replaceTimers` to `true` when you call `$.twighlightBark.reportTo` you will need to use twighlightBark's internal versions of setTimeout and setInterval when setting timers.
+If you do not set `replaceTimers` to `true` when you call `$.twilightBark.reportTo` you will need to use Twilight Bark's internal versions of setTimeout and setInterval when setting timers.
 These have the same signature as the timer functions provided by the browser.

 ## `$.twilightBark.cleanup` ##